Duque opens Colombia talks following protests: official

 Duque said at the weekend that he would meet Monday with the ministers of finance, labor and trade, along with representatives of business owners and workers, while dialogue with "different social sectors" would take place during the week.

-Hundreds of thousands took to the streets in Bogota and other cities on Thursday as part of a nationwide general strike.
+Hundreds of thousands of demonstrators marched in Bogota and other cities on Thursday as part of a nationwide general strike.

 There were arrests and clashes as trade unions, students, opposition parties and the South American country's indigenous organizations vented their anger.